EFWob/ESPPubSubClientWrapper/README.md

 By default, you can use only one central callback to react on incoming messages using the `subscribe()` method.
 If you subscribe to multiple topics, you have to check each incoming topic and select the appropriate reaction.
-This is simpilfied with the new `on()` methods, which allows to link seperate callback functions to different topics.
+This is simpilfied with the new `on()`-methods, which allow to link seperate callback functions to different topics.

-There are two variants of the `on()` method:
+There are two variants of the `on()`-method:
  * In the first variant, the API for the method `on()` is equivalent to the `subscribe()` method.
    The parameters are the same:
 	`ESPPubSubClientWrapper& on(const char* topic, MQTT_CALLBACK_SIGNATURE, uint8_t qos = 0);`
-	- in this case the callback needs to be a function as defined by `MQTT_CALLBACK_SIGNATURE2`, which is a function of type `void callback(char *topic, uint8_t* payload, unsigned int payloadLen);`
+	- in this case the callback needs to be a function as defined by `MQTT_CALLBACK_SIGNATURE`, which is a function of type `void callback(char *topic, uint8_t* payload, unsigned int payloadLen);`

  * As with MQTT the payload usally is plain text, that can be simplified by using the second variant for which the API is defined as
    	`ESPPubSubClientWrapper& on(const char* topic, MQTT_CALLBACK_SIGNATURE2, uint8_t qos = 0);`
-	- in this case the callback needs to be a function as defined by `MQTT_CALLBACK_SIGNATURE`, which is a function of type `void callback(char *topic, char* payload);`
+	- in this case the callback needs to be a function as defined by `MQTT_CALLBACK_SIGNATURE2`, which is a function of type `void callback(char *topic, char* payload);`
-	- if no payload was sent with the message, `payload` will equal `NULL`, otherwise payload will be a standard `char *` (with terminating 0)
+	- if no payload was sent with the message, `payload` will be equal to `NULL`, otherwise payload will be a standard `char *` (with terminating 0)

 The following will apply for either variant: